 Save to My DOJO

-Let’s start by defining what the acronym RDM stands for.
+Let’s start by defining what is an EDM disk.
 It’s short for Raw Device Mappings, a mechanism by which virtual machines are allowed direct access to SAN/NAS storage.
-In practice, this means that a virtual machine’s RDM disk maps directly to a chunk of storage, a LUN perhaps, on some networked storage.
+In practice, this means that a virtual machine’s ESXi RDM disk maps directly to a chunk of storage, a LUN perhaps, on some networked storage.
 Traditionally, a VM disk or VMDK consists of storage space carved out of the underlying datastore, i.e. the same place where the rest of the VM’s files reside, as per the default setting that is.

-There are other benefits to using RDM amongst which dynamic name resolution, file permissions, snapshots, vMotion and a few others all of which are listed here.
+There are other benefits to using RDM disk among which dynamic name resolution, file permissions, snapshots, vMotion, and a few others that are listed here.
 That said, RDM disks should be used sparingly and only for specific scenarios.
 More often than not, one should stick to using traditional VMDK on VMFS since there’s no performance gain to be made with RDM.
 If anything, things might run a little bit slower.
-One should also keep in mind that a LUN used for this purpose can only map to one RDM disk, so again, using sparingly if SAN storage space is at a premium.
+One should also keep in mind that a LUN used for this purpose can only map to one RDM disk, so again, use sparingly if SAN storage space is at a premium.

-Disclaimers apart, let’s have a look at how one can create a VM with an RDM disk.
+Disclaimers apart, let’s have a look at how one can create a VM with a VMware RDM disk.

-We first need to make the LUN, the one the RDM disk will map to, visible to ESXi.
+We first need to make the LUN, the one the ESXi RDM disk will map to, is visible by ESXi.
 But before we do, let’s go ahead and create an iSCSI target.
 For this post, I’ll be using my home NAS.